Using a Tarsal Brace with Graduated Articulation

 Partial Achilles Tendon Rupture or Post -Operative Arthrodesis

-- Day 0 -Impression/casting at the time of diagnosis of partial tear or end of surgery.
-Custom Orthotic will be taking place of Bivalve Cast/Splint in 2-3 weeks.
+- Day 0 -Impression/casting at the time of diagnosis of a partial tear or end of surgery.
+Custom Orthotic will be taking the place of Bivalve Cast/Splint in 2-3 weeks.

-- Weeks 0-2 -After Casting/Impression is performed place in Bivalve cast/Splint with flexion of toes if possible at 45 degrees.
+- Weeks 0-2 -After Casting/Impression is performed place in Bivalve cast/Splint with dorsiflexion of toes, if possible at 45 degrees.
 Tarsus will typically be at 135 degrees extension.
-Recheck bivalve cast weekly.
+Recheck the bivalve cast weekly.

 - Weeks 3-7 Sutures removed at 10-14 days post-op if used.
 Fit orthotic to pet.
 Orthotic is non-articulating.
 Wear in place of cast 24/7.
 Owner/practitioner to check 3-4 times a day for pressure sores.
 Begin rehab therapy.
 Continue rechecks every two weeks with Surgeon/RDVM.

-- Weeks 8-11 -Cut brace to allow 15 degrees of articulation if partial tendon rupture.
-Continue rehab in clinic and at home.
+- Weeks 8-11 -Cut brace to allow 15 degrees of articulation if a partial tendon rupture.
+Continue rehab in the clinic and at home.

-- Weeks 12-16: Pet out of brace or using as a “Sport Brace”, times of high activity.
-Pet needs to have sufficient strength to maintain a normal standing angle in Hock.
-Pet should be challenged with Rear leg in “Three-legged Stand”.
+- Weeks 12-16: Pet out of brace or using as a “Sports Brace,” times of high activity.
+The pet needs to have sufficient strength to maintain a normal standing angle in Hock.
+The pet should be challenged with the rear leg in a “Three-legged Stand.”
 Typically 135 Degrees of extension.